siberianfox/tinygwiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer.md

 Also, regardless of method you want to make sure to get the [xmega fuses](https://github.com/synthetos/TinyG/wiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer#fuses) right

 ### AVR Studio 4
 * First connect the programmer to the 6 pin programming header on the TinyG.
 Observe polarity - the red wire should be next to the white dot on the board.
-Plug in the programmer's USB connector.
+Plug in the programmer's USB connector to your computer running Studio 4.
 * Apply power to the TinyG.
 The board will not program unless it's powered up.
 The board's USB does not need to be connected
 * Bring up Studio 4.
 If you are in a virtual machine make sure the Atmel AVRIPS mkII device is connected to the virtual machine.
 * If you get a dialog about upgrading the firmware on the programmer at any point, do it.
 You may need to re-plug afterwards to re-establish connection.